WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 }
 ```

 First we list the `match` keyword followed by an expression, which in this case is the value `coin`.
-This seems very similar to a conditional expression used with `if`, but there’s a big difference: with `if`, the condition needs to evaluate to a Boolean value, but here it can be any type.
+This seems very similar to a conditional expression used with `if`, but there's a big difference: with `if`, the condition needs to evaluate to a Boolean value, but here it can be any type.

 Next are the `match` arms.
 An arm has two parts: a pattern and some code.The first arm here has a pattern that is the value `Coin::Penny` and then the `=>` operator that separates the pattern and the code to run.
 The code in this case is just the value `1`.
 Each arm is separated from the next with a comma.

 When the `match` expression executes, it compares the resultant value against the pattern of each arm, in order.
 If a pattern matches the value, the code associated with that pattern is executed.
-If that pattern doesn’t match the value, execution continues to the next arm.
+If that pattern doesn't match the value, execution continues to the next arm.
 We can have as many arms as we need.

 The code associated with each arm is an expression, and the resultant value of the expression in the matching arm is the value that gets returned for the entire `match` expression.

-We don’t typically use curly brackets if the match arm code is short.
+We don't typically use curly brackets if the match arm code is short.
 If you want to run multiple lines of code in a match arm, you must use curly brackets, and the comma following the arm is then optional.

 #### Patterns That Bind to Values

 Another useful feature of match arms is that they can bind to the parts of the values that match the pattern.
 This is how we can extract values out of enum variants.

-As an example, let’s change one of our enum variants to hold data inside it.
+As an example, let's change one of our enum variants to hold data inside it.
 From 1999 through 2008, the United States minted quarters with different designs for each of the 50 states on one side.
 No other coins got state designs, so only quarters have this extra value.
-We can add this information to our `enum` by changing the `Quarter` variant to include a `UsState` value stored inside it, which we’ve done in the following listing.
+We can add this information to our `enum` by changing the `Quarter` variant to include a `UsState` value stored inside it, which we've done in the following listing.

 ```rust
 #[derive(Debug)] // so we can inspect the state in a minute